psjoshi20/node-express-psql-seq-postman/README.md

-# node-express-psql-seq-postman  working but error with db:seed-all
+# node-express-psql-seq-postman

-not working. need to fix errors
+this app is working - > express server starts localhost 3000 displyas API json messages

+but not tested on postman yet